All Programs & Events

 Field Day: Clyde Farm

 Join Jimi at Clyde Farm, an organic practicing operation in Farmington, New Hampshire, to see firsthand how holistic, nutrient-cycling systems work on a small, diversified farm with cattle, pigs, and poultry, along with fruit & veggies.
-Click to learn more!
+Click photo to learn more!

 Field Day: Wildhollow Farm

 Join us for an on-farm workshop hosted by a recipient of the NOFA-NH Resilience Fund as we explore the use of combined, deep compost mulch and organic no-till in organic vegetable production.
 Participants will tour permanent raised beds receiving a 4-inch application of finished compost and learn how this practice supports soil health, weed suppression, moisture retention, and reduced fertilizer and irrigation needs.
-Click to learn more!
+Click photo to learn more!

 Annual Conference of the Northern Nut Growers Association